 Learning Fellows are talented Dartmouth undergraduates who help professors enhance and streamline their classroom learning environments.
 Learning Fellows help facilitate group problem solving sessions, lead small group dialogues, provide academic support to their peers during lectures and labs, and promote deeper engagement with course material.

 How do I request Learning Fellows for my course?

-Each term, around midterms, we ask faculty to apply for Learning Fellows in their upcoming courses.
+We ask faculty to apply for Learning Fellows in their upcoming courses in as much advance time as possible.
+A typical LF Course will start working with program staff on course design and effective use of Learning Fellows three months prior to the start of a term.
 Please look for our announcements in the Dartmouth VOX, or contact the program manager.

 How might a Learning Fellow enhance my course?

 Faculty working with Learning Fellows have reported that:

 - Learning Fellows can engage with students of different learning needs, including at-risk students.

 - Learning Fellows can reduce the professor’s workload in answering routine questions.